isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Into the Melting Pot: Food As Culture.md

 [^10]:Trillin, C. (2007, September 3).
 Singapore Journal: Three chopsticks. *The New Yorker*.
 Retrieved from New Yorker.com website.

-[^11]:EN- Safran, W. (1991, Spring).
+[^11]:Safran, W. (1991, Spring).
 Diasporas in modern societies: Myths of homeland and return. _Diaspora: A Journal of Transnational Studies, 1_ (1), 83–89.